ScheduleOpt/benchmarks/flexible jobshop/README.md

 Instances are divided into
-- **easy** : solved to optimality (with proof) in 1 minute by at least 1 reference engine
+- <strong style="color:green">easy</strong> : solved to optimality (with proof) in 1 minute by at least 1 reference engine
-- **medium** : solved to optimality (with proof) in 1 hour by at least 1 reference engine
+- <strong style="color:orange">medium</strong> : solved to optimality (with proof) in 1 hour by at least 1 reference engine
-- **hard** : solved to optimality (with proof) in > 1h by at least 1 reference engine
+- <strong style="color:red">hard</strong> : solved to optimality (with proof) in > 1h by at least 1 reference engine
-- **closed** : allegedly solved to optimality.
-Most of the time the optimal solution is known because 2 different methods were used to find upper and lower bounds.
+- <strong style="color:purple">closed</strong> : *allegedly* solved to optimality.
+Most of the time the optimal solution is known because 2 different methods independently found equal upper and lower bounds.
+The problem moves to `hard` only when the optimality proof can be reproduced by a reference engine.
-- **open** : no proof of optimality
+- <strong style="color:grey">open</strong> : no proof of optimality

 Currently the instances divide as follows
 - `mk` : 7 easy, 2 medium, 1 open